 The Australian Dollar (AUD) is Australia’s official currency, as well as the currency of its overseas countries and some Pacific island nations.
 It is incredibly valued and one of the most successful economies on this list while not being the most costly currency in the world.

 The Australian Dollar is one of the most pricey currencies accessible, costing roughly 1.45 US dollars.
-The Australian Dollar is also the fifth most traded currency on the forex market, accounting for approximately 6.8% of all daily trades.
+The Australian Dollar is the fifth most traded currency on the forex market, 6.8% of all daily trades.
 The AU dollar’s popularity stems from the currency’s stability, high-interest rates, and the belief that it offers diversification benefits.

 Do you believe the Australian Dollar will rise or fall in the rankings?
 You can buy the Australian Dollar with a threat-free forex trading demo account, where you can trade the AU dollar and a variety of other currencies using virtual currency.